bparanj/crystal/programming/rails/richard-notes.md

 To clean up deprecations in a Rails codebase:

 1. **Identify Deprecations**: Check logs for deprecation warnings while running your application or tests.
-Rails typically logs a warning when deprecated features are used.
+Rails  logs a warning when deprecated features are used.

 2. **Understand the Changes**: Refer to the Rails release notes or documentation to understand the recommended replacements for deprecated features.